origin405/EchoPDF/README.md

    Key milestones in the project's development:

-   - Early December 2023: I started learning full-stack development for the first time with 4 months of internship experience with FusionEx Malaysia on front-end, am charts, kojs experience.
+   - Early December 2023: I started learning full-stack development for the first time, with only 4 months of front-end experience I've acquired from my internship with FusionEx Malaysia working with am charts and knockoutJS.
    - Early January 2024: I completed initial MVP for final year project, deployed on Heroku after submission
    - February 2024: I completed final exams and pratically graduated with a general CS degree
    - Late February 2024: I decided to expand EchoPDF into a comprehensive startup/product-like application